xet7/TSC/README.md

 % git clone git://github.com/Quintus/mxe.git
 % cd mxe
 % git checkout smc-building
-% make -j4 cegui libpng freeimage sdl sdl_image sdl_mixer sdl_ttf libxml++ boost
+% make -j4 boost libxml++ cegui libpng freeimage sdl sdl_image sdl_mixer sdl_ttf nsis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will take a few hours.
+This will take a long time.

-Now we have to work around a bug in CMAKE that doesn’t find
+Now we have to work around bugs in CMake and CPack that don’t find
+`i686-pc-mingw32-pkg-config` and `i686-pc-mingw32-makensis`, but will
-`i686-pc-mingw32-pkg-config`, but will only look for `pkg-config`.
-Do
+only look for `pkg-config` and `makensis`.
+Do this:
-this:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 % cd usr/bin
+% ln -s i686-pc-mingw32-makensis makensis
 % ln -s i686-pc-mingw32-pkg-config pkg-config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~